West’s Russian oil cap ‘weak,’ Zelensky says

 Mr Scholz urged Mr Putin to find a diplomatic solution to the war as soon as possible, “including a withdrawal of Russian troops”, the chancellor’s spokesperson said.

-The price cap aims to put an economic squeeze on Russia and further crimp its ability to finance a war that has killed an untold number of civilians and fighters, driven millions of Ukrainians from their homes and weighed on the world economy for more than nine months.
+The price cap aims to put an economic squeeze on Russia and so damage its ability to finance a war that has killed an untold number of civilians and fighters, driven millions of Ukrainians from their homes and weighed on the world economy for more than nine months.

 Additional reporting by agencies